RSSerpent/RSSerpent/docs/contribution/plugin.md

 # Plugin

+!!!note
+    Make sure you have read [Environment](environment.md) before continuing.

+Learn to create a RSSerpent plugin project from scratch through this tutorial.

 ## Scaffold

 You will need [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/installation.html) for quickly scaffolding an RSSerpent plugin, by using the official plugin [template](https://github.com/RSSerpent/template).